utkarshp1161/UtkarshsAIInScience.github.io/_pages/about.md

 #selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 At UT Knoxville, in my role as a Graduate Research Assistant, I'm harnessing the power of machine learning to fast-track materials discovery.
-My primary aim is to create automated workflows for microscopes.
-This endeavor is guided byDr.
-[Sergei](https://scholar.google.co.in/citations?user=-cuxoSQAAAAJ&hl=en) in collaboration with [ORNL](https://www.ornl.gov/).
+My primary aim is to create automated workflows for microscopes(STEM and SPM).
+This endeavor is guided by Dr. [Sergei](https://scholar.google.co.in/citations?user=-cuxoSQAAAAJ&hl=en) in collaboration with [ORNL](https://www.ornl.gov/).

 I earned my Master's degree in Material Science from the Indian Institute of Science.
 During this period, I delved into First Principles to investigate the electronic properties of Lanthana.
 Post my academic journey, I enriched my professional expertise as a Research Engineer at Mindtree Limited.
 Here, I honed my skills in computer vision, natural language processing, and forecasting time series data.

+Please reach out to me for collaborations, research opportunities, or just to chat about the latest in AI and materials science.
+I'm always eager to learn and share knowledge.

+Keywords: Bayesian Optimization, Gaussian processes, Active learning, ML for science.

 links: